Chaikin Money Flow

-Chaikin Money Flow was created by Marc Chaikin in the early 1980s as a way to measure the accumulation (buying pressure) vs. distribution (selling pressure) of a stock over time.
+Chaikin Money Flow (the CMF Indicator) was created by Marc Chaikin in the early 1980s as a way to measure the accumulation (buying pressure) vs. distribution (selling pressure) of a stock over time.

 Chaikin Money Flow is displayed as a green/red oscillator around a 0-line, ranging from +100 to -100, with green regions representing net buying pressure, and red regions representing net selling pressure.